isaacs/tshy/README.md

 provided for you.

-Then the `tsconfig.json` file will be used as the default project for code hints in VSCode/nvim, your tests, etc.
+Then the `tsconfig.json` file will be used as the default project for code hints in VSCode, neovim, tests, etc.

 ## `src/package.json`